awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 # Bind mounts<a name="bind-mounts"></a>

 With bind mounts, a file or directory on a host, such as an Amazon EC2 instance or AWS Fargate, is mounted into a container\.
-Bind mounts are supported for tasks hosted on both Fargate and Amazon EC2 instances\.
-By default, bind mounts are tied to the lifecycle of the container using them\.
-Once all containers using a bind mount are stopped, for example when a task is stopped, the data is removed\.
-For tasks hosted on Amazon EC2 instances, the data can be tied to the lifecycle of the host Amazon EC2 instance by specifying a `host` and optional `sourcePath` value in your task definition\.
+Bind mounts are supported for tasks that are hosted on both Fargate and Amazon EC2 instances\.
+By default, bind mounts are tied to the lifecycle of the container that uses them\.
+After all of the containers that use a bind mount are stopped, such as when a task is stopped, the data is removed\.
+For tasks that are hosted on Amazon EC2 instances, the data can be tied to the lifecycle of the host Amazon EC2 instance by specifying a `host` and optional `sourcePath` value in your task definition\.
 For more information, see [Using bind mounts](https://docs.docker.com/storage/bind-mounts/) in the Docker documentation\.

 The following are common use cases for bind mounts\.
 + To provide an empty data volume to mount in one or more containers\.